-Tenor Matthew White recently made his critically acclaimed debut as Pinkerton in Puccini’s Madama Butterfly with the Princeton Festival.
+Tenor Matthew White recently made critically acclaimed debuts as Roméo in Gounod’s Roméo et Juiliette with Cincinnati Opera and Pinkerton in Puccini’s Madama Butterfly with the Princeton Festival.

-A favorite of competitions, Mr. White was awarded the Grand Prize of the Gerda Lissner International Vocal Competition, 1st place in the Deborah Voigt International Vocal Competition, 2nd place in the Metropolitan Opera Mid-Atlantic region, the Grand Prize in the Mario Lanza Vocal Competition and is the recipient of the Alfonso Cavaliere Award.
+A favorite of competitions, Mr. White was selected to compete in the 2019 Operalia Competion in Prague.
+He was awarded the Grand Prize of the Gerda Lissner International Vocal Competition, 1st place in the Deborah Voigt International Vocal Competition, 2nd place in the Metropolitan Opera Mid-Atlantic region, the Grand Prize in the Mario Lanza Vocal Competition, an Encouragement Award from the George London Foundation, and is the recipient of the Alfonso Cavaliere Award.
 He has participated in the training programs of Bel Canto at Caramoor, PORTopera, and Seagle Music Colony.

-A trained violinist, Mr. White is also an avid surfer and runs his own surfboard business, which currently has clients around the globe.
+A trained violinist, Mr. White is also an avid surfer and runs his own surfboard business, which currently has clients around the world.